 There are several reasons why you might choose, or be obliged, to appear in the Magistrates’ Court in relation to your fines.
 The procedures, options and requirements vary depending on the nature and purpose of the court hearing.

 There are three main types of court hearing that apply to infringements matters:

-The are six scenarios that can result in you having to attend one of the three types of court hearing; these are:
+There are six scenarios that can result in you having to attend one of the three types of court hearing:

 1 You elect to have the matter dealt with in open court;